 About “Microsoft Access has detected corruption in this file…”

-Corruption issue encountered in access database is quiet headache-ful for any Access database user.
-Whether this situation is encountered by any normal user or a developer, everyone feel sarcastic when encounter such situation.
-Well there are many factors that affect integrity of access data and lead to corruption.
+The corruption issue encountered in the access database is quiet headache-ful for any Access database user.
+Whether this situation is encountered by any normal user or a developer, everyone feels sarcastic when encountering such a situation.
+Well, there are many factors that affect the integrity of access data and lead to corruption.

-MS Access corruption error may appears because of several reasons like Microsoft Office malfunctioning, malfunctioning of OS, damaged file system, corruption in software, virus/malware infection, unexpected shutdown of computer, etc. If database get damaged or corrupted due to any of these reason then it leads to consequence of error messages.
-Thus such situation happens where Access Database suddenly starts showing error message:
+MS Access corruption error may appear because of several reasons like Microsoft Office malfunctioning, malfunctioning of OS, damaged file system, corruption in software, virus/malware infection, unexpected shutdown of the computer, etc. If the database gets damaged or corrupted due to any of these reasons then it leads to the consequence of error messages.
+Thus such a situation happens where Access Database suddenly starts showing the error message: